gbazo/music/README.md

 It was developed as a requirement for discipline completion.

+An example of worked sound is available, this result was achieved by a joint work between the generation of the algorithm and improvements made by the teacher.

 Gabriel Bazo – 10277231

 IBI5070 – Seminários em Tópicos Avançados de Bioinformática